Electrizing/home/README.md

 I made a lot of projects in Roblox Studio (50+), mostly for fun.

 ## Payment
-I only accept Robux, please be reasonable with the prices.
-For example, I can't make you a whole game for 1k.
+I only accept Robux.

+Please be reasonable with the prices, for example, I can't make you a whole game for 1k.

 I prefer for you to offer prices, I'll give you a heads-up if it's too low.